rmosolgo/lingo/README.md

 #### Visitor Hooks

-During the depth-first visitation of the resulting tree of `Lingo::Node`s, you can handle visits to nodes named with `.as`:
+During the depth-first visitation of the resulting tree of `Lingo::Node`s, you can handle visits to nodes named with `.named`:

 - `enter(:match)` is called when entering a node named `:match`
 - `exit(:match)` is called when exiting a node named `:match`